szymonyang/toyro/README.md

 ### Test driven development

   Besides TDD allows me identify the bugs upfront, it also helps me modularise the codes and isolate the component in testing (with dependency injection).
+You can find the commit `develop` branch to see how I experimented with TDD.

 - Achieved 94% of the coverage
 - (TBD) Intergrate with github action or CI/CD pipeline